betrybe/manual-arquiteto-moderno/translation_en/chapter_07_EN.md

 ### Challenges in a microservice architecture

 The communication between components of a monolithic application occurs in-memory; that is, they don’t have the **latency** overhead present in network communication, as occurs in the microservices scenario.
 The more the number of services and architectural complexity increases, the more catastrophic this problem can be.
-Dealing with the response time of the service invoked on the client itself is a good practice (such as setting up timeouts and retries), and keeping up with your network's monitoring and alert services.
+Dealing with the response time of the service invoked on the client per se is a good practice (such as setting up timeouts and retries), and keeping up with your network's monitoring and alert services.

 Pay attention to the separation of duties of the back-end and front-end components.
 The **front-end** must be implemented so that, in the event of failure of one of the back-end services, the other items work normally - guaranteeing the best possible experience for the end user.